Cinematronics

-Cinematronics Incorporated was an arcade game developer that primarily released vector graphics games in the late 1970s and early 1980s.
-While other companies released games based on raster displays, early in their history, Cinematronics and Atari, Inc. released vector-display games, which offered a distinctive look and a greater graphic capability (at the time), at the cost of being only black and white (initially).
+Cinematronics Inc. was an American video game publisher that primarily released arcade video games.
+Cinematronics and Atari, Inc. released vector-display games, which offered a distinctive look and a greater graphic capability (at the time), at the cost of being only black and white (initially).
 Cinematronics also published Dragon's Lair in 1983, the first major LaserDisc video game.
+Warner Bros.
+Games, through their acquisition of Midway Games, owns the rights to Cinematronics' games.

 History

 Cinematronics Inc. was founded on April 1, 1975, by two players of the San Diego Chargers football team, Dennis Partee and Gary Garrison, as well as Jimmie Dale “Jim” Pierce (1937–2011) in San Diego, California.
 Garrison initially served as president until Pierce assumed that role.
 The company first entered the market creating clones of Pong, selling them in the local area.
 Their first game offered nationally was Flipper Ball (1976) followed by Embargo (1977).
 The company struggled to stay afloat and in 1977 Garrison sold his share to mortgage broker Ralph Clarke.